nutanixed/prism-vnc-proxy/README.md

 ## Features
 - Proxies WebSocket traffic to the VNC server for specified VM UUIDs.
-- Provides a frontend UI for VNC WebSockets, using noNVC to connect to `aiohttp`
+- Provides a frontend UI for VNC WebSockets, using noNVC to connect to `aiohttp`asdf
 - Handles authentication with Prism and establishes WebSocket connections between clients and the Prism server.
 - Serves static content, which is noVNC and jquery.